pyca/cryptography/docs/fernet.rst

     Key rotation makes it easy to replace old keys.
 You can add your new key at the front of the list to start encrypting new messages, and remove old keys as they are no longer needed.

+    .. method:: rotate(msgs, ttl=None)

+        Re-encrypts the provided fernet tokens.
+If all tokens have successfully been re-encrypted, then the list of re-encrypted tokens will be returned.
+In the event of re-encryption failing, an exception will be raised for the first token to fail.

+        :param list(bytes) msgs: The Fernet tokens to re-encrypt.
+Each token is the result of calling :meth:`Fernet.encrypt` with a given message.
+        :param int ttl: Optionally, the number of seconds old a message may be for it to be valid.
+If the message is older than ``ttl`` seconds (from the time it was originally created) an exception will be raised.
+If ``ttl`` is not provided (or is ``None``), the age of the message is not considered.
+If any token is older than the ``ttl`` then an exception will be raised.
+        :returns list(bytes): A list of secure messages that cannot be read or altered without the key.
+Each is URL-safe base64-encoded.
+                        Each is referred to as a "Fernet token".
+        :raises cryptography.fernet.InvalidToken: If a ``token`` is in any way invalid, this exception
+                                                  is raised.
+A token may be
+                                                  invalid for a number of
+                                                  reasons: it is older than the
+                                                  ``ttl``, it is malformed, or
+                                                  it does not have a valid
+                                                  signature.
+        :raises TypeError: This exception is raised if any of the ```msgs`` are not ``bytes``.

 .. class:: InvalidToken